mnot/I-D/site-wide-headers/draft.md

 Servers SHOULD include `SM` in the field-value of the `Vary` response header field for all cacheable (as per {{!RFC7234}}) responses of resources that behave in this manner, whether or not headers have been actually appended.
 This assures correct cache operation, and also advertises support for this specification.

-Servers MAY use HTTP/2 Server Push ({{?RFC7540}}, Section 8.2) to proactively send the well-known resource to clients (e.g., if they emit `SM: *`, indicating that they do not have a fresh copy of the well-known resource).
+Servers MAY use HTTP/2 Server Push ({{?RFC7540}}, Section 8.2) to proactively send the well-known resource to user agents (e.g., if they emit `SM: *`, indicating that they do not have a fresh copy of the well-known resource).

 ## Selecting Headers